simonmichael/hledger_site/src/1.30/hledger.md

 hledger check ordereddates payees  # basic + two other checks
 ```

-If you are an Emacs user, you can also configure flycheck-hledger to run
+If you are an Emacs user, you can also configure flymake-hledger or
-these checks, providing instant feedback as you edit the journal.
+flycheck-hledger to run these checks, providing instant feedback as
+you edit the journal.

 Here are the checks currently available: